|21 January 2018.|

 By the time everyone compromises on a response, the needs often shift--sometimes subtly, sometimes dramatically.
 This film depicts this very well.

-This may be helpful for people to watch before their family has to address changes to memory and mobility.
+What They Had may be helpful for people to watch before their family has to address changes to memory and mobility.
 Viewers might find it instructive to view this fictional (but realistic) family addressing similar issues.

 Films about Alzheimer's Disease